 - Chase Premier Plus Checking: Link a Chase first mortgage enrolled in automatic payments.

-- Chase Business Complete Banking: Link a Chase Private Client Checking account.
+- Chase Business Complete Checking: Link a Chase Private Client Checking account.

 - Chase Private Client Checking: Link a Chase Platinum Business Checking account.